SpektraSystems/Microsoft-Cloud-Workshop/oss-paas-and-devops/Readme.md

  ## Known Issues

-    1. In Exercise 3>Task 3>Step 10: For building the docker image, Open a bash shell and run the command **sudo su -**.

-     You have to run the command **visudo**.
-Add demouser configuration  in file.
-Run the **exit** command.

-     After that you have to restart your VM and build the image.

-## Notes to Instructors / Proctors
+## Notes to Instructors / Proctors / Attendees

+* User have to complete task 4 and task 5 from [Before HOL](https://github.com/Microsoft/MCW-OSS-PaaS-and-DevOps/blob/master/Hands-on%20lab/Before%20the%20HOL.md#task-4-create-github-account)

-* All the tasks in Before Hands on Lab section is pre deployed.
+* All the deployment tasks in Before Hands on Lab section is pre deployed.

 ## Help and Support